elliotjreed/advent-of-code/README.md

 This repository contains my solutions to the [Advent of Code (2015)](https://adventofcode.com/2015) challenges, written in PHP.

 The individual challenges can be found in the `bin` directory.
+The tests are in the `tests` directory, and the source code in the `src` directory.

 ## Getting Started